oroinc/documentation/backend/api/actions.rst

    :header: "Group Name","Responsibility of Processors","Description"
    :widths: 15, 30, 30

-   "initialize","The context initialization.","--"
+    "initialize","Context initialization.","--"
-   "normalize_result","Building the action result.","The processors from this group are executed even if a processor of one of the previous groups throws an exception.
+    "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
 For implementation details, see |NormalizeResultActionProcessor|."

-For examples of usage, see the ``handleUnhandledError`` method of |RequestActionHandler|.
+See the ``handleUnhandledError`` method of |RequestActionHandler| as an example.

 .. _batch-update-action:

 batch_update Action
 ^^^^^^^^^^^^^^^^^^^

-This action is intended to update or create a set of entities of the same type that are part of an asynchronous batch operation.
+This action updates or creates a set of entities of the same type that are part of an asynchronous batch operation.
 It is triggered by the `update_list <#update-list-action>`__ action.

 The context class: |BatchUpdateContext|.